 All youth served in this piece of the program engage in an integrated case management process.
 A care plan is to be developed in conjunction with the youth and meetings will be held every two weeks to review progress around goals, and to identify any changes or new targets to work towards.
 These meetings will involve the youth and the youth’s care team.
 Once a youth moves on from the program, the housing outreach support worker stays involved for up to 3 months for a period of aftercare to make sure the skills learned are being transferred into their independent living setting.

-For more information or a referral form, please
+For more information or to submit a referral form, please contact: